-The bill would require all processors of juice to comply with the FDA regulations in 21 CFR 120 (which deals with HACCP systems).
+The bill would require all processors of juice to comply with the regulations of the FDA in 21 CFR 120 (which deals with HACCP systems).

-An establishment that presses apple cider would have to have at least one active employee currently certified under a personnel certification program accredited by ANSI using the conference for food production standards, or having completed a current course recognized by the MDA as pertinent to safe cider production.
+An establishment that presses apple cider would have to have at least one active employee currently certified under a personal certification program accredited by ANSI using the conference for food production standards, or having completed a current course recognized by the MDA as pertinent to safe cider production.